The House Of Wessex

 Edward's body lay at Wareham for a year before being disinterred. Ælfhere initiated the reinterment, perhaps as a gesture of reconciliation.
 According to the life of Oswald, Edward's body was found to be incorrupt when it was disinterred (which was taken as a miraculous sign).
 The body was taken to Shaftesbury Abbey in Dorset, a nunnery with royal connections which had been endowed by King Alfred the Great and where Edward and Æthelred's grandmother Ælfgifu had spent her latter years.
 A cult dedicated to the martyred King sprang up, bringing pilgrims flocking to Shaftesbury to seek miracles at his shrine.
 At the Dissolution of the Monasteries, Edward's relics were hidden by the monks to escape desecration.

-During the course of an excavation of the Abbey in 1931, they were unearthed by a Mr. Wilson-Claridge.
-An examination of the relics took place in 1970, when Edward's skeletal remains, remarkably intact, were examined by the forensic pathologists of the British Home office.
-They concluded that the remains were those of a young man of about 20, (Edward was 17 when he died) and were able to detail with remarkable accuracy all of his injuries, from his broken ribs and ankle and fractured skull due to the dragging, to the nick from the assassins' blades on his spinal column, thus confirming the historical account of his death.
+During the course of an excavation of the Abbey in 1931, Edward's remains were unearthed by a Mr. Wilson-Claridge.
+An examination of the relics was carried out in 1970, when Edward's skeletal remains, remarkably intact, were examined by Dr. T.E.A.
+Stowell, an osteologist of the British Home office.
+They concluded that the remains were those of a young man of about 20, (Edward was 17 when he was murdered) and were able to detail with remarkable accuracy all of his injuries, from his broken ribs and ankle and fractured skull due to the dragging, to the nick from the assassins' blades on his spinal column, thus confirming the historical account of his death.